Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 GHK-Cu works primarily through stimulation of collagen and elastin synthesis, activation of antioxidant enzymes, and promotion of healthy inflammatory responses.
 Clinical studies demonstrate 30-40% faster wound closure rates compared to placebo treatments, with particularly impressive results for diabetic ulcers and post-surgical incisions (Arul et al., Wound Repair and Regeneration, 2019).

-The peptide's copper component plays a key role in cross-linking collagen fibers, essential for strong scar tissue formation.
+The peptide's copper component matters in cross-linking collagen fibers, important for strong scar tissue formation.
 Research shows GHK-Cu treated wounds develop 60% stronger tensile strength compared to untreated controls, reducing the risk of wound dehiscence and improving long-term cosmetic outcomes (Martinez et al., Plastic and Reconstructive Surgery, 2020).

 Ideal Patient Profile: GHK-Cu works best for patients with superficial to moderate-depth wounds, those seeking anti-aging benefits alongside wound healing, and individuals who prefer topical application options.
 Patients with chronic wounds, particularly diabetic ulcers, show exceptional response rates of 75-85% complete healing within 8-12 weeks.